Phenomenon-Phenomena | Commonly Confused Words

 etymology

-• Phenomena is the plural form, while phenomenon is singular.
+• Phenomena is the plural form, used for multiple events or instances.

 © 2025 Lithium Lab Pte Ltd